precimed/mixer/README.md

 * for univariate analysis: D. Holland et al., Beyond SNP Heritability: Polygenicity and Discoverability Estimated for Multiple Phenotypes with a Univariate Gaussian Mixture Model, PLOS Genetics, 2020, https://doi.org/10.1371/journal.pgen.1008612
 * for cross-trait analysis: O.Frei et al., Bivariate causal mixture model quantifies polygenic overlap between complex traits beyond genetic correlation, Nature Communications, 2019, https://www.nature.com/articles/s41467-019-10310-0

-The MiXeR software may not be used for commercial purpose or in medical applications.
-We encourage all users to familiarize themselves with US patent https://www.google.no/patents/US20150356243 "Systems and methods for identifying polymorphisms".

 MiXeR versions:

 * ``v1.0`` - public release for Matlab